tatsuyafujisaki/dotfiles/mac/README.md

 5. Select `Visual Studio Code.app`
 6. Cmd+S and save as "Open in Visual Studio Code"

-## Add "Open in Android Studio" to the context menu
+## How to add "Open in Android Studio" to the context menu
 Do the same as "Open in Visual Studio Code" for Android Studio